 A Global Voice for Autism exists to equip teachers and families in conflict-affected communities with the skills to support the development and success of children with autism and trauma-related behavior challenges in their classrooms, homes and communities.

 A Global Voice for Autism brings together teams of behavior professionals, trauma specialists and local community experts to train key community stakeholders in the skills to support children with autism and trauma-affected children in their communities.
 Because we have seen that trainees learn most effectively when they are also receiving the emotional and informational support they need, all of our programs are coupled with parent and sibling support and self-development groups and teacher support groups, as well as with community education sessions.
 Using a culturally sensitive materials designed for limited resource communities, A Global Voice for Autism disseminates techniques, networks and information that benefits children with autism and their communities for years to come.

-Interested in traveling the world and working with people in need?
-To volunteer with A Global Voice for Autism, please send your CV and a statement of interest to Melissa Diamond at email@example.com
+Interested in traveling the world and supporting people in need?
+Want to contribute to our mission without leaving your home?
+Sign up to volunteer!
+To get involved, please send your CV and a statement of interest to Melissa Diamond at email@example.com